smolanalytics

 The tools, ranked by what they are best for

 Ranked for the specific reader this page serves: someone who wants a lightweight, honest, ownable analytics tool they can ask questions of.
-If your priority is a different job (say, session replay or enterprise governance), the order would shift, and the tradeoffs below say exactly when it should.
+If your priority is a different job (say, pixel-perfect DOM session replay or enterprise governance), the order would shift, and the tradeoffs below say exactly when it should.

 2. 2Mixpanelclassic event-based product analyticsfree tier · usage-based paid